Ginfone/mongoDiary/README.md

   * It's document-oriented data model makes it easier for it to split up data across multiple server
   * Case-sentive && Type-sensitive

+  * Subcolletion
+  > Seperater collection by . character.
+    subcollection is a great way to store data in mongoDB.
+For example, blog.posts , blog.authors

+  * One database for one application is recommend.
+  * To keep it simple ,try to just use lowercase character.

 ## Usage
   * ### Database
     * Create